- Benefits of making your thesis available electronically

 Once you have decided what level of access you would like us to provide to your electronic thesis, you will need to indicate this on the form you submit with your thesis to the Graduate School.
 The form can be found in their Forms, Policies and Procedures Library, listed as the 'Library Declaration and Deposit Agreement'.

 University rules permit you to request an embargo on access to your thesis for a specific period.
 This would apply to both the print and electronic versions.
 You should discuss this with your supervisor and follow the standard procedure for arranging an embargo, informing us that your thesis should not be made publicly available online when you submit.
-More information can be found on the Graduate School's website.
+More information at the Graduate School.

 Sensitive material which would mean embargoing access to your thesis includes:

 - Patient or pupil details in clinic-based or education topics